Josephdragon19/New-1/README.md

 	$bot->call_handler();
 	if ($bot->connected && $bot->newConn) // Stranger is on the other end and it's a new connection.
 Useful if you want to send the initial message.
 	{ Youtube subs
-		$bot->newConn = false;
-		$bot->s_msg("Hello!
-Remember, pornography is contraband and illegal in the US, so DO NOT be tempted by the Omegle bots.
-Thank you"); //First message to send to the new connection
-	}
 	if ($bot->newMessage) // We got a new message!
 	{ Hey would you mind subscribing to my YouTube Channel Josephdragon??
 It would mean so much.
 Enjoy my games and soon vlogs.
 		$bot->newMessage=false; // We're handling it.
 It's no longer new to us.